palaseus/Adrenochain/docs/PERFORMANCE.md

 ## Conclusion

 Performance optimization is an ongoing process that requires continuous monitoring, testing, and refinement.
-By implementing the strategies outlined in this guide, you can significantly improve the performance of your GoChain applications.
+By implementing the strategies outlined in this guide, you can significantly improve the performance of your adrenochain applications.

 ### Key Takeaways